robpolak/cqlify/README.md

 # cqlify
 A ORM (Object-relational mapping) libraby for Cassandra ontop of the [data-stax cassandra driver](https://github.com/datastax/nodejs-driver).
+This library will abstract the need to write raw insert/update/select statements.

 #### Status : *PRE-ALPHA* (use at your own risk!, higly unstable)
 ##### Current Version : 0.0.2